krb5/krb5/doc/appdev/gssapi.rst

 * **ccache**: For acquiring initiator credentials, the name of the :ref:`credential cache <ccache_definition>` to which the handle will refer.
-For storing credentials, the name of the cache where the credentials should be stored.
-If a collection name is given, the primary cache of the collection will be used; this behavior may change in future releases to select a cache from the collection.
+For storing credentials, the name of the cache or collection where the credentials will be stored (see below).

 * **client_keytab**: For acquiring initiator credentials, the name of the :ref:`keytab <keytab_definition>` which will be used, if